annamthomas/work-notes/MultiDataDependentExitVectorization.rst

   } while ( i < N);
   print(Y);

 When we vectorize this loop above, if we were to exit through the vectorized condition: ``anyof(c1)``, we do not know the actual value of ``Y`` which caused the loop to exit.
-The above statement of extracting from the last lane of the last vectorized iteration remains true only if the live-out definition is after the early exit condition in the original scalar loop.
+The last iteration where we failed the exit condition is not a fully vectorized iteration (since we exited the loop).
 The vectorized version with live-out would look like:

 .. code::